IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-struct.md

 decide by voting.

-The LLC Board decides the details about its decision-making rules, including its rules for quorum, conflict of interest, and breaking of ties.
-These rules shall be made public.
+The LLC Board decides the details about its decision-making rules, including its rules for quorum (see {{quorum}}), conflict of interest (see {{conflict-of-interest}}), and breaking of ties.
+(JLH: I don't think we have anyting about breaking of ties as the voting mechanism is 2/3.
+Am I missing something? -JLH) These rules shall be made public.

 All LLC Board decisions shall be recorded in LLC Board minutes, and LLC Board minutes shall be published in a timely fashion.